Skip to product information

 Color

-The Becker Patrol Pack Mark II (Mk II) was developed in coordination with the original designer, Mr. Ethan Becker, and it is an approved and authorized version produced under license.
+The Becker Patrol Pack Mark II (Mk II) was developed in coordination with the original designer, Mr. Ethan Becker, and it is an approved and authorized version being produced under license!

-The Becker Patrol Pack is a very robust and functional top-loading pack.
-It was originally designed by Mr. Becker in the early 1980s (after being bugged about it by some of his Vietnam War veteran LRRP friends) and it was intended for rugged off-trail use while comfortably carrying loads of up to about fifty (50) pounds.
-Purpose-built pockets and pouches were incorporated inside and out for organization, and its profile was kept slim and compact for going off the trail and doing real "bush busting," which is quite different than normal hiking, as anyone who has done it knows.
+BACKGROUND and HISTORY: The Becker Patrol Pack is a very robust and functional top-loading pack.
+It was originally designed by Mr. Becker in the early 1980s - the result of being bugged about it by some of his Vietnam War combat veteran friends.
+It was intended for rugged off-trail use while comfortably carrying loads of up to about fifty (50) pounds.
+Purpose-built pockets and pouches were incorporated inside and out for organization, and its profile was kept slim and compact for going off the trail and doing real "bush busting" which is quite different than regular hiking.
 The goal was to carry enough stuff - "beans, bullets, and water" - for three days out in the boonies.
-The outside pouches and interior pockets were designed for quick access and compartmentalization and to aid finding things in the dark without the use of artificial light, which can be quite important in certain circumstances.
+The outside pouches and interior pockets were designed for quick access and compartmentalization.
+This approach greatly helps with finding things in the dark without the use of artificial light (this can be quite important in certain circumstances).
 The pack also needed to be "comfortable enough to live in" (sleep with it on should the circumstances dictate).
-The lid had a "cat eye" reflective strip with cover in the lower center for use during night ops, small buckle-closed pouches on each side of this reflective strip for quick access to navigation and first aid items, and a lid "map pocket".
-Some of the outside pouches incorporated pass-through tunnels for carrying longer items such as machetes, skis, antenna segments, poles, etc. The pack had a built-in carrying handle at the center top - now standard on almost every pack, but not so back then - and the waist belt was removable.
-LCE-type webbing was attached at various places on the pack, and also on the belt for attaching gear with "ALICE clips" and other methods.
-The outside front pouches were designed to carry several M16 magazines and the side pouches for carrying canteens.
-The pack was quite innovative when originally introduced and it quickly found acceptance by, and praise from, those who used it.
-It saw considerable use with with certain Special Forces and other military personnel as well as outdoorsmen and people from other walks of life.
+The lid had a "cat eye" reflective strip with a cover positioned in the lower center for use during night ops, and a small, buckled pouch on each side of this reflective strip to allow quick access to high-use stuff such as navigation and first aid items.
+The underside of the lid had a "map pocket".
+Some of the outside pouches incorporated pass-through tunnels for carrying longer items such as machetes, skis, antenna segments, poles, etc. The pack had a built-in carrying handle at the center top - now standard on almost every pack, but it wasn't so back then - and the waist belt was removable.
+LCE-type webbing was attached at various places on the pack, and also, on the waist belt for attaching gear with "ALICE clips" and other methods.
+The outside front pouches were designed to carry several (empty) M16 magazines and the side pouches for carrying canteens.
+The pack was quite innovative when originally introduced and it quickly found acceptance and praise from those who used it.
+It saw considerable use with certain Special Forces and other military personnel as well as outdoorsmen and people from other walks of life who needed a rugged, practical, and highly useful pack.

-That’s the basic background of the design and it laid the foundation for a pack that quickly became a legend.
-However, as the years passed, some of its features became outdated and the pack was in need of revision.
-The good news is the basic design is such that, with a bit of upgrading and modernization, it would be - and now is - as relevant and useful today as it was back then.
+That’s the basic background of the design and it laid the foundation for a pack that became a legend.
+However, as the years passed, some of the pack's features became outdated and the pack found itself in definite need of revision.
+The good news is the basic design is such that, with a bit of upgrading and modernization, it would be (and now is!) as relevant and useful today as it was back then.
 It's that good!
-With this in mind, we approached Mr. Becker and worked out an agreement to modernize, upgrade, and market the pack.
+With this in mind, we approached Mr. Becker with our ideas and worked out an agreement to modernize, upgrade, and market the pack.

 *Note that, with the exception of the Black and Orange color packs, all of our packs now come with our excellent and super comfortable Shoulder Harness (vs. two individual shoulder straps).

-Here's what we did.
-We took the basic foundation of the original design as described above and upgraded and revised it with the following:
+We took the foundation of the original design as described above and upgraded, improved, and revised it with the following (in no particular order):

 -Added a bit of height and girth to the outside pouches.
-The side pouches are now tall enough and wide enough to accept many after-market water bottles such as the 1.5-liter Hydrapak Flux.
+The side pouches are now tall enough and wide enough to accept many after-market water bottles such as the 1.5-liter Hydrapak Flux and the 40 oz.
+Klean Kanteen single wall stainless.
+The side pouches will accept most 64 oz. double-wall water bottles!

 -Incorporated pass-through tunnels on all outside pouches.